Algorithmic analysis towards time-domain extended source waveform inversion: Mitigating the storage demand

 \section{Mitigating the storage demand}

-Algorithmically speaking, the above methods should work nicely, as long as the wavefield vector can be stored.
-This can be doable for frequency domain approach, since very few frequencies are needed.
-However, in the time domain, the wavefield at every time step has to be stored in memory or on disk before the two parts of the matrix vector product are assembled.
-Consequently, the huge storage requirement becomes one of the major bottlenecks to push time-domain WRI and ESI forward to 3D practical applications.
+Unlike frequency-domain implementations, WRI and ESI in the time domain pose significant challenges on the memory requirement, because all snapshots of the wavefield simulations have to be stored (RAM or disk), before the two parts of the matrix vector product are assembled.
+Consequently, this huge storage requirement becomes one of the major bottlenecks to push forward time-domain WRI and ESI to practical applications.
 Other bottlenecks such as nested loop for expensive computation and the need for good preconditioning are out of scope of the discussion for the moment.
-A natural idea is to compress the wavefield, which is however not practical for 3D large scale applications: Most of the lossless compression technique cannot achieve an extremely high compression ratio such that the time domain wavefields fits into memory.
-Our numerical experience shows also that the lossy compression technique breaks the orthogonality of the residual vectors between two iterates, making CG algorithm infeasible to work.
-We suspect similar difficulties will be encountered in Gauss-Seidel iterations and the recursion scheme assisted by surrogate function.
+A natural idea is to compress the wavefield, which is still not practical for 3D or large-scale applications: Most of the lossless compression technique cannot achieve an extremely high compression ratio such that the wavefield snapshots can be saved in the RAM.
+Our numerical experience also shows that the lossy compression technique breaks the orthogonality of the residual vectors between two iterates, and thus CG algorithms do not work.
+We remind that switching to Gauss-Seidel iterations and the recursion scheme assisted by surrogate function (cf. Appendix \ref{appendix}) will encounter similar memory issues.

-We have made two attempts to bypass the storage issue while still using efficient time domain modelling (the ability to model multiple frequencies in one go without heavy matrix store and solve): the data space approach and frequency domain inversion by time domain modelling.
-We discuss them here to highlight the significant challenge to solve the memory issue, even though both proposals are not successful.
+While the time-stepping modeling is stilled, we have made two attempts to bypass the storage issue: the data space approach and the frequency-domain inversion by time domain modelling.
+Although both solutions are not very successfull, we discuss them here to highlight the significant challenges in handling the memory issue, hoping to draw the attention of the community to the memory issues of extended domain inversion methods.